proxytranslation/user-docs/introduction/introduction.md

 for what you use.
 The total cost is made up 2 types of fees: one-time fees and a monthly charge.

-One-time fees:
+### One-Time Fees:

-**Discovery**: 1 EUR or 1.2 USD / 1000 pages for every Discovery
+- **Discovery**: 1 EUR or 1.2 USD / 1000 pages for every Discovery

-**Scan**: 2 EUR or 2.4 USD / 1000 source words for each **new** word
+- **Scan**: 2 EUR or 2.4 USD / 1000 source words for each **new** word
+  during a Scan (if no new words are found, a Scan counts as a Discovery)

-**Translation Memory**: storing your (human or machine) translation in the database costs 10 EUR or 12 USD / 1000 source words / target language
+- **Translation Memory**: storing your (human or machine) translation in the database costs 10 EUR or 12 USD / 1000 source words / target language

-Content extraction and translation memory fees apply only once, so 102% repetitions are not counted.
-Once content is stored, every subsequent scan will treat it as repetition, so no additional charges will apply.
+Content extraction and translation memory fees apply only the first time around, which means 102% repetitions are not counted.
+Once a segment is stored, subsequent scans will treat it as repetition and **no additional charges** will apply.

-The monthly fees:
+### Monthly Fees:

-for serving the translated site you pay a 1 EUR or 1.2 USD / 1000 page views monthly proxy fee
+A 1 EUR or 1.2 USD / 1000 page views monthly fee applies to serving your tranlated content over the proxy.

 For this fee you get a guaranteed 99.99% website availability, and a capacity to handle practically unlimited traffic.
 You also have the